rjnw/hakaru-benchmarks/README-ARTIFACT.md

 # hakaru-benchmarks artifact

+Our artifact runs and analyzes the benchmarks described in Section 6 of our paper, and produces new PDF versions of the data plotted there.

 We have successfully tested our virtual machine image using VirtualBox versions 5.2.30 and 6.0, but version 5.2.18 could not boot.
 The username is "hakaru" and the password is "ton618".